This test has revolutionised the way we understand and treat fast or abnormal heart rhythms.

 If there is bleeding from the area where the catheter was placed, you might develop a collection of blood under the skin, which is called a haematoma.
 It can be uncomfortable and cause bruising, but this should go down after a few days.
 However, contact your doctor if you have any concerns.

 There is a small risk of damage to the heart's normal electrical pathways.
 If this happens, you may need to be fitted with an artificial pacemaker.

 Your doctor will only recommend that you have an EP study if he or she thinks the benefits outweigh the risks.

 Our scientists are helping to beat heartbreak

 Your donations help us fund more pioneering research into improving our understanding of heart rhythms, such as Professor David Eisner’s work at the University of Manchester.

-We're fighting to help heart patients: finding new, better treatments for people with heart and circulatory disease, and developing new ways to better prevent or diagnose it.
+We're finding new, better treatments for people with heart and circulatory diseases, and developing new ways to better prevent or diagnose them.

 Want to know more?

 Order or download our publications: